dazz/dazz.github.io/content/posts/2022-12-28_build-and-push-docker-images-to-ghcr-with-github-actions/index.md

 comments: true
 ---

 When you host your project code on GitHub and want to release it as a docker image for deployment or just publish it, the way to go are GitHub actions.
-It’s basically hooks that can start CI/DC workflows on repository events.
+Actions are basically hooks that can start CI/DC workflows on repository events.

-GitHub actions can be used to build and push images to GitHubs Container Registry which are reachable under [https://ghcr.io](https://ghcr.io) which is part of the package registry.
+GitHub actions can be used to build and push images to GitHub’s Container Registry which are reachable under https://ghcr.io which is part of the package registry.
 The package registry is not only for docker images, it can also host quite a few other kinds of packages.
 In this case we’ll focus on docker images.

 ## **Prerequisites**: